Lincoln/1st Avenue and Lincoln/Central Avenue stations

-Lincoln/1st Avenue and Lincoln/Central Avenue stations are a pair of light rail stations on the B Line of the Valley Metro Rail system in Phoenix, Arizona, United States.
+Lincoln/1st Avenue and Lincoln/Central Avenue stations, also known as Grant Park (Lincoln/1st Avenue) and Carver Museum and Warehouse District (Lincoln/Central Avenue) are a pair of light rail stations on the B Line of the Valley Metro Rail & Streetcar system in Phoenix, Arizona, United States.
 Built as part of the South Central Extension it is located on 1st Avenue and Central Avenue near the intersection of Lincoln Street.
 The station opened on June 7, 2025.